MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tasks/manage-tasks-app.md

 [PLACEHOLDER FOR SCREENSHOT]

 With Tasks in Teams, you can target, publish, assign, and track tasks at scale across your organization.
 For example, with these capabilities, corporate and regional leadership can create and publish task lists to relevant locations, such as retail stores, and track progress through real-time reports.
 Managers can assign tasks to their staff and direct activities within their stores, and employees have a prioritized list of their assigned tasks.
-Before people can target and publish tasks lists, you'll first need to set up a team targeting hierarchy for your organization, which defines how all teams in the hierarchy are related to each other.
+Before people can target and publish tasks lists, you'll first need to [set up a team targeting hierarchy](#set-up-your-team-targeting-hierarchy) for your organization, which defines how all teams in the hierarchy are related to each other and the attributes used to filter and select teams.

 [PLACEHOLDER FOR SCREENSHOT]